tinbean1/kwk/fun_facts.md

-print("lemons float in water, but limes sink")
+#lemons float in water, but limes sink